NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 repository.
 This includes the necessary patches as well as the handling of the build failures of updates in Nixpkgs.

-### Tooling requirments
+### Tooling requirements

 This dimension measures how easy it is to find out what works and what doesn't on the platform (in particular, without being a user of the platform).

-### Package coverage.
+### Package coverage

-This dimension measures avilability of the most important packages on the platform.
+This dimension measures availability of the most important packages on the platform.
 It is intended to describe how useful is the current state of the platform support to the current and potential users.